KulTura-Bangkit/KulTura-MD-dev/README.md

 ## About this repository

 This repository contains our code for our Android application that are made using Kotlin.
 We made the design using Figma.
-This Android application then can communicate with the Machine Learning model with Flask API and Hapi API that we made
+This Android application then can communicate with the Machine Learning model with Flask API and Hapi API that we made.

 ## Our Mobile Development Team